patrickrall/Qumquat/README.md

 tmp = qq.reg(0)  # scratch space for do_thing

 do_thing(x,tmp)
-out = qq.reg(x)
-with qq.inv(): do_thing(x,tmp)

-tmp.clean(0) # scratch space is uncomputed

-qq.print(x,out)
+qq.print(x)
-# 0.0 0.0 w.p.
+# 0.0 w.p.
 0.25
-# 1.0 2.0 w.p.
+# 2.0 w.p.
 0.25
-# 2.0 6.0 w.p.
+# 6.0 w.p.
 0.25
-# 3.0 12.0 w.p.
+# 12.0 w.p.
 0.25

+with qq.inv(): do_thing(x,tmp)

+tmp.clean(0) # scratch space is uncomputed
 ```

 #### While Loops

-Quantum while `qq.q_while(cond, tmp)` loops demand not only a loop condition `cond`, but also a temporary variable `tmp` to store the number of loops.
+Quantum while loops `with qq.q_while(cond, tmp):`  demand not only a loop condition `cond`, but also a temporary variable `tmp` to store the number of loops.
 This variable can't be changed in the while loop or affect the loop condition.

 On a real quantum computer a while loop is only possible if an upper bound on the number of iterations is known - how else would you generate the quantum circuit?
 Qumquat's simulator saves you this inconvenience by introspecting the superposition and stopping the loop when all branches are done.